guillermokrh/Bubble_Pop/README.md

 # Bubble_Pop
 Submission of Homework 5 for CS141
+Professor Lillis's prompt is the <hw5-bubble-pop-spring-2015.pdf> file above.

 For this assignment I was tasked with implementing the module/ADT for the game "Bubble Pop".
 I was given the header file 'bboard.h', which lists the functions and struct types necessary, and I created bboard.c from scratch.
 We were given bpop.c as a general client